ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 # Chapter 5: Graph gluing using pushout

 :::{attention}
 This chapter will engage you in deep relational thinking!
 :::

-In the previous chapters, we have seen that graphs are a quite simple and powerful tool to model relationships between various entities.
-We also learnt the idea of identifying one graph inside another via a graph embedding.
-A graph embedding may coarse-grain the information in the domain graph by sending two different vertices/edge of the domain to the same vertex/edge in the codomain but it always **preserves the connectivity** of the domain.
+So far, we have seen that graphs are a quite simple and powerful tool to model relationships between various entities.
+We also learnt the idea of identifying one graph inside another via a graph morphism.
+A graph morphism may coarse-grain the information in the domain graph by sending two different vertices/edge of the domain to the same vertex/edge in the codomain but it always **preserves the connectivity** of the domain.
+Finally, excitingly, with graph morphisms, we enter the "universe" where we can find every possible "graph-world" and the every possible relationships between these worlds.
+In this chapter, we "live" inside this universe where the only entities are graphs and morphisms between them.

-In this chapter, we are interested in combining two graphs, like adding two numbers (if this analogy sounds odd to you, towards the end of this chapter we will see that adding numbers is same as combining two discrete graphs).
-The goal of combining graphs is to bridge islands of connections allowing for information to flow between the graphs (via common channels) and for expression of new meanings.
+Inside this universe, we are interested in the mechanism of combining two graphs, like adding two numbers (if this analogy sounds odd to you, towards the end of this chapter we will see that adding numbers is same as combining two discrete graphs).
+The utilitiy of combining graphs is to bridge islands of connections allowing for information to flow between the graphs (via common channels) and for expression of new meanings.

 As a step towards making sense of the idea of combining graphs, let us a revisit a graph that we met in the first chapter — “Whose turn is it to do dishes?”.